DarqueWarrior/MyDaprDemos/README.md

 $ pwsh
 ```

-If running locally on macOS, Windows or Linux install [PowerShell](https://github.com/powershell/powershell).

 Each demo has a workspace file in the root folder.
 Select the workspace for the demo you want to run and click the *Open Workspace* button in the lower right corner.

 ![open workspace](./.images/OpenWorkspace.png)